imlidya/parking-lot/parking_lot_2.0.0/README.md

 ```
 For unit testing I made new folder named "tests" and using mocha and chai for testing.
 For testing :
 open new terminal

 cd tests
 mocha test.js

+or you can:

+npm run test : Runs all the tests.

+npm run test-unit : Runs all the unit tests.
 ```